-I’ve sat in Fortune 500 briefings on branding and marketing and after almost dozing off to a gimmick-laced PowerPoint presentation, I found myself asking the same questions I ask when I’m with a two person start up.
+I’ve sat in Fortune 500 briefings on branding and marketing and after almost dozing off to the gimmick-laced PowerPoint presentations, I always found myself asking the same questions I ask when I’m with a two person start up.

 1. If an idea is boring to you… won’t it be boring to our customers?